Violent Crime Topics

 Aggravated most often applies to situations that involved a weapon, or the act was committed against certain classes of people such as a senior citizen, pregnant woman, police officer, teacher, etc.

-If you have been charged with simple assault or aggravated assault, you should contact a criminal defense lawyer as soon as possible.
-Our law firm can take prompt action to represent you with a vigorous defense against criminal charges.
-We invite you to call 770-956-1400 or contact us online and request a consultation.
+If you have been charged with assault, you should contact a criminal defense lawyer as soon as possible.
+Our law firm can take prompt action to represent you with a vigorous defense against assault charges.
+Call 770-956-1400 or contact us online and schedule time to meet with a lawyer.